CrawlScript/tf_geometric/README.md

 # tf_geometric
-Efficient and Friendly Graph Neural Network Library for TensorFlow
+Efficient and Friendly Graph Neural Network Library for TensorFlow 1.x and 2.x.

 Inspired by [rusty1s/pytorch_geometric](https://github.com/rusty1s/pytorch_geometric), we build a GNN library for TensorFlow.

+## Support both TensorFlow 1.x and 2.x
+This library is compatible with both TensorFlow 1.x and 2.x

 ## Efficient and Friendly